kjosib/sophie/sophie/Sophie.md

 Thus, agents are created in procedural context, where it is perfectly fine to have side-effects.

 *Semantic Note:*
-Evidently the type system will need to distinguish between *agent-instance* and *agent-class.*
+Evidently the type system must distinguish between *agent-instance* and *agent-class.*

 -----